Choosing a Product

 - Most importantly, store these products carefully and out of reach of children.
-In Pennsylvania, exposures to pyrethrins and pyrethroids are the most common exposures reported to Poison Centers (see this article on this topic).
+In Pennsylvania, exposures to pyrethrins and pyrethroids are the most common exposures reported to Poison Centers.

 - Exposure to pyrethrins and pyrethroids is very rarely fatal, and most often induces skin and/or respiratory irritation.